Starbucks Reserve: Types

 Starbucks Reserve includes three different types of locations: the "Starbucks Reserve Roastery", the "Reserve Bar", and the "Reserve Store".
 The roasteries, usually tens of thousands of square feet (thousands of square meters), are often described as a theme park experience, including coffee bars with tastings, cocktail bars, areas to observe the roasting and brewing processes, areas to purchase food, and local artwork throughout.
 The facilities also roast, package, and ship coffee to stores in their regions.

-The company currently operates a total of six roasteries in Seattle (opened 2014), Shanghai (2017), Milan (2018), New York City (2018), Tokyo (2019), and Chicago, Illinois (2019).
+The company currently operates a total of five roasteries, in Shanghai (2017), Milan (2018), New York City (2018), Tokyo (2019), and Chicago (2019).
 The company initially planned to open at least 20 roasteries, though it announced in 2019 that it would be scaling back its plans, with Chicago being the last roastery to be built at the moment.

 Reserve Bars are traditional Starbucks locations that sell some Starbucks Reserve products, supplied by a regional roastery.
 There are 43 locations, all of which include the regular Starbucks menu, and also have a coffee bar for a similar experience to the coffee bars in the roasteries.

-There are currently approximately four Reserve Stores in operation, with one located in Starbucks' headquarters, Starbucks Center, in Seattle.
-Other stores are located in New York, Mumbai, and Shanghai.
+There are currently approximately five Reserve Stores in operation, with one located in Starbucks' headquarters, Starbucks Center, in Seattle.
+Other stores are located in New York, Mumbai, Prague and Shanghai.
 These stores sell merchandise, food and drink such as Reserve Coffee, Princi food items, and locally-unique merchandise similar to that of the roasteries.